 While you may associate IRAs with investing in stocks and bonds, one of the safest places to open an IRA is with a bank or credit union in the form of a savings or money market account.
 The list of IRA savings accounts below are the best for earning a high interest rate on your savings while keeping your future nest egg secure.

-Top 10 IRA savings accounts of September 2020
+The top 10 IRA savings accounts of November 2020

 Minimum opening deposit